VAA1-0/The-project/docs/frontend_notes.md

 2. Metadata is stored in the **Library registry**
 3. The UI refreshes to display the uploaded video list

-**NOTE THIS**: Currently there are issues with saving the same video file since they are being identified by name.
-This will have to be changed.

 The delete operation removes the metadata entry from the **Library registry** and the accosiated blob from **IndexedDB**.
+It can be done from the delete button.
+The renaming operation renames the metadata entry from the **Library registry** and the accosiated blob from **IndexedDB**.
+It can be done from the rename button.

 ---